 Brackets – sometimes I have used square brackets to enclose something I have inserted myself for clarity.
 For instance, when Queen Street appears, I put [Lockram Lane], its modern name, in square brackets afterwards [Queen Street was used for a time because it was more respectable, but it didn’t last]

-Telephones did not arrive in Witham until 1904, and for many years only a very people had their own.
-So not many phone numbers appear in the directories.
+Telephones did not arrive in Witham until 1904, and for many years only a very few people had their own, mostly businesses.
+So not many phone numbers appear in the directories (usually described as TN).
 There was one phone at the Post Office for public use.
 There were telephone directories, but for a long time they were brief.